 Eddy makes it easy to manage people from hire to fire.

-Step 4: Create a plan together
+Step 4: Create a plan with the underperforming employee

 Now that you’ve reached some sort of consensus on what the issues are, it’s time to make a plan.
 Begin this planning process with encouragement.
 Help the employee know that you believe in them and that you believe they can turn things around.
 Give the employee a reason to believe that if they follow the plan, they’ll remain in good standing with the company.